nerdalert/cloud-bandwidth/Readme.md

 telnet $(docker-machine ip digitalocean-machine) 5201
 ```

 Now add a cloud provider, in this case I am using digital ocean.
-Make sure docker-machine sees all of the machines you are going to use in a healthy status:
+Make sure docker-machine sees all of the machines you are going to use in a healthy `running` status:

 ```
 docker-machine ls
-NAME                   ACTIVE   DRIVER         STATE     URL                         SWARM digitalocean-machine            digitalocean   Running   tcp://45.55.146.243:2376 virtualbox-machine     *        virtualbox     Running   tcp://192.168.99.101:2376
+NAME                   ACTIVE   DRIVER         STATE     URL                         SWARM digitalocean-machine            digitalocean   Running   tcp://45.55.146.243:2376 virtualbox-machine     *        virtualbox     Running   tcp://192.168.99.101:2376 google-machine                  google         Running
 ```
-Then simply add the new machine after virtualbox-machine
+Then simply list the new machine(s) after virtualbox-machine with a space betewen them.

 ```
 ./run.sh  -s 180 -p virtualbox-machine -t digitalocean-machine virtualbox-machine google-machine